Registration is now open for this year’s Challenges of Government Conference, which will tackle the theme of ‘Bridging the Gap’.

 The draft conference programme is available here.
 Sessions are still subject to change so please keep checking the website for updates.

 The Challenges of Government Conference takes place on 19-20 June and is free and open to all.
-To attend, sign up here.
+Registration is now closed.

 The image above is from the 2016 Challenges of Government Conference.
 Credit: John Cairns.